 Canadian Dollar Talking Points

-In turn, swings in risk appetite may continue to sway USD/CAD as the US Dollar still reflects an inverse relationship with investor confidence, and it looks as though the tilt in retail sentiment will also persist as traders have been net-long the pair since May 2020.
+In turn, swings in risk appetite may influence USD/CAD ahead of Canada’s Employment report as the US Dollar continues to reflect an inverse relationship with investor confidence, and it looks as though the tilt in retail sentiment will also persist throughout the remainder of the year as traders have been net-long the pair since mid-May.

-The IG Client Sentiment report shows 68.14% of traders are still net-long USD/CAD, with the ratio of traders long to short standing at 2.14 to 1.
-The number of traders net-long is 2.72% higher than yesterday and 6.19% higher from last week, while the number of traders net-short is 3.22% higher than yesterday and 1.67% lower from last week.
+The IG Client Sentiment report shows 72.49% of traders are still net-long USD/CAD, with the ratio of traders long to short standing at 2.64 to 1.
+The number of traders net-long is 1.39% higher than yesterday and 5.29% higher from last week, while the number of traders net-short is 25.76% higher than yesterday and 25.28% higher from last week.

 Recommended by David Song